gomorpheus/morpheus-docs/infrastructure/clusters/mvm.rst

 The process of adding hosts to a pre-existing cluster is very similar to the process of provisioning the cluster initially.
 The requirements for the new worker node will be identical to the nodes initially added when the cluster was first provisioned.
 See the earlier sections in this guide for additional details on configuring the worker nodes.

-Too add the host, begin from the MVM Cluster detail page (selected from the list at |InfClu|).
+To add the host, begin from the MVM Cluster detail page (selected from the list at |InfClu|).
 From the Cluster detail page, click :guilabel:`ACTIONS` and select "Add Worker".
 Configurations required are the same as those given when the cluster was first created.
 Refer to the section above on "Provisioning the Cluster" for a detailed description of each configuration.

 Once |morpheus| has completed its configuration scripts and joined the new worker node to the cluster, it will appear in a ready state within the Hosts tab of the Cluster detail page.
 When provisioning workloads to this Cluster in the future, the new node will be selectable as a target host for new Instances.
 It will also be an available target for managing placement of existing VMs running on the cluster.